 The CIPFA Code requires the responsible officer to ensure that members with responsibility for treasury management receive adequate training in treasury management.
 This especially applies to members responsibe for scrutiny.
-Financial training for members is undertaken each year in June.
+The following training has been undertaken by members....... and further training will be arranged as required.

-The training needs of treasury management officers are reviewed annually.
+The training needs of treasury management officers are periodically reviewed.